DanWlker/asnbcli/README.md

 ## DISCLAIMER

 I am in no way affiliated with Asnb, I am just frustruated that I have to stay up to 2 in the morning to buy these funds.
 All code and requests used in this repo can be retrieved from publically available sources.
-Lastly, thank you Asnb I love you <3